 Tussle, by Chicago artist Ted Sitting Crow Garner, is on view in the North Terminal Garden through mid-2018.

-Proposals are currently being sought for indoor installations in 2017: visit our Artist Opportunities website for more information.
+Proposals are currently being sought for indoor installations at the Indianapolis International Airport: visit our Artist Opportunities website for more information.